Jaimeloeuf/SS/spec.md

 Code is assumed to be read more often than written, thus it should be easy to read, understand and reason about even if it means sacrificing some implicit assumptions made in other programming languages.
 In short this means that the language semantic will generally favour explicit definitions rather then implicit ones to make the code more readable and having a language syntax that makes its semantic clear and non-ambiguous.

-Inspirations include Javascript / Typescript / Go / Rust.
+Inspirations include Javascript / Typescript / Go / ML family languages / Rust.

 - Focus on explicit representation of ideas via code.
-Instead of like JS where there are alot of assumptions/quirks/implicit behaviours/magic
+Unlike JS where there are alot of assumptions/quirks/magic/implicit behaviours
 - Application programming language, where memory management is abstracted away
     - See [Memory section](#memory)
-- Hardware independent
+- Hardware and Implementation independent
-    If I write the code on a 64bit x86 platform, it should perform the SAME exact way on a 32bit RISC platform.
+    - If I write the code on a 64bit x86 platform, it should perform the SAME exact way on a 32bit RISC platform.
-- Implementation independent
-    - The language should be one that can be implemented in any programming language and can be runned in any format from AOT binary executables to direct interpretation
+    - The language should be implementable in any programming language and can ran in any format from AOT binary executables to direct interpretation with the same executional semantics
     - And obviously they should work the exact same way, just one faster and native to the platform
     - @todo If compiled, any constants defined at compile time, will be preprocessed to replace the values directly in the code? or will LLVM take care of this?
     - @todo We also need to take care of cross compilation techniques.